 Reading instruction in the Tredyffrin/Easttown School District includes a balance of work in leveled readers with whole language activities and a wide variety of quality literatures.
 Children are grouped for instruction according to their reading level.
-We use the Literacy by Design Reading Series.
+We use the Wonders Reading program.

 • Please send a note to school with the student on the first day back from an absence.

 • Help your child develop a systematic routine and assume the responsibility for carrying belongings to and from school.
 Homework or messages to school may be put in the folders to send back.
 Checking the calendar to keep track of the day for library book return and physical education (wear sneakers) is also helpful.

 • Send a note when any change in dismissal routine will occur.
 If a child is going home to a friend's house, notes are required from each child's parents.
 A change of buses requires a bus pass from the office.
 Please understand that a message on voicemail will not suffice.

 • Check regularly to see if your child has the necessary supplies.
 It is good to have several pencils in school at all times.